How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 SymbolMeaning

-QDischarge of pump
+QDischarge of the pump

 LStroke length

-AArea of piston
+AArea of the piston

 NCrank speed in RPM